 VRET2 Market Sounding

-In September 2020, the Victorian Minister for Energy, Environment and Climate Change announced a market sounding process to test industry interest and capacity for new renewable energy projects.
-The market sounding process included the release of a public consultation paper as well as a series of targeted meetings with industry and community organisations.
+The design of VRET2 has been informed by key findings from the VRET2 market sounding process that took place from September-October 2020.
+The aim of the process was to test industry interest and capacity for new renewable energy projects.
+This included the release of a public consultation paper as well as a series of targeted meetings with industry and community organisations.
+Various parties provided input and shared perspectives on matters to inform the auction design, including:

 - contracting arrangements